Potato Latkes (Skillet-Oven Method, Less Smell!)

 - Skillet Fry Method: To save time (but much smellier!), heat oil in large cast iron or other skillet (12 inches or more) to medium high.
 Add latke mixture in two large circles or ovals.
 Or make small 3 inch latkes.
 (You will have to make two batches, adding extra oil between batches).
 Lower heat to medium and fry on each side for 2-4 minutes, depending on how big you make latkes.
 Transfer to paper towels to absorb oil.

 - Make Ahead: Freeze latkes in a single layer on tray for an hour.
-Then transfer them to a tightly locked container or ziploc bag and store in freezer for up to 6 weeks.
+Then transfer them to an airtight container or ziploc bag and store in freezer for up to 6 weeks.
 Reheat from frozen at 425F/218C for about 15 minutes or at 450F/232C for 5-7 minutes.
 You can under-do latkes a bit if making ahead.Â